-(a) The call-in procedure set out above shall not apply where the decision being taken by the Executive is urgent.
+(a) The call-in procedure set out above shall not apply where the decision being taken by the Cabinet is urgent.
 A decision will be urgent if any delay likely to be caused by the call-in process would, for example, seriously prejudice the Council's or other public interests.
 The record of the decision, and notice by which it is made public, shall state whether in the opinion of the decision making person or body, the decision is an urgent one, and therefore not subject to call-in.
-The Council Chairperson must agree both that the decision proposed is reasonable in all the circumstances and to it being treated as a matter of urgency.
-In the absence of the Council Chairperson the Deputy Council Chairperson's consent shall be required.
-In the absence of both, the Head of Paid Service or his/her nominee's consent should be required.
+The Presiding Member must agree both that the decision proposed is reasonable in all the circumstances and to it being treated as a matter of urgency.
+In the absence of the Presiding Member the Deputy Presiding Member's consent shall be required.
+In the absence of both, the Chief Executive or his/her nominee's consent should be required.
 Decisions taken as a matter of urgency must be reported at the next available meeting of the Council, together with the reasons for urgency.